Lebanon (MNN) — The Arab Baptist Theological Seminary is holding its annual international Middle East Consultation next week.

 Need to Understand

-Accad has observed that when Christians have an almost demonizing view of Islam, their approach to Islam tends to be political.
+Accad observes that when Christians have an almost demonizing view of Islam, their approach to Islam tends to be political.
 But, when people have a better understanding of the religion, there tends to be a more human approach towards Islam and ministry of the Church in Muslim communities.

 Therefore, ABTS believes that a Christian’s belief about Islam is what eventually shapes how Christians interact with and ministers to Muslims and live out their lives among them.
 This means the conversation should include an exploration of the theology of Islam rather than just a focus on correct or incorrect methodologies.